Minimal genera of open 4-manifolds: Minimal genus at infinity

 \section{Minimal genus at infinity}

-Before defining the genus function at infinity, we briefly review the theory of ends of manifolds with boundary (which actually applies in greater generality, e.g.\ \cite{HR}).
+Before defining the genus function at infinity, we briefly review the theory of ends of manifolds with boundary, eg \cite{HR}.
 Informally, we explore the behavior of a topological manifold $X$ at infinity by considering the complements of successively larger compact subsets.
 More precisely, let $\{K_i|i\in\Z^+\}$ be an exhaustion of $X$ by compact subsets, meaning that $K_i\subset\int K_{i+1}$ for each $i$ and $X=\bigcup_{i=1}^\infty K_i$.
 Consider the {\em neighborhood system of infinity} $\{X-K_i\}$.

 \begin{de} The {\em space of ends} of $X$ is $\E (X)=\limin \pi_0(X-K_i)$. \end{de}